Patient Education and Information

 - Upper Respiratory Infections

 - West Nile Virus

 - Yellow Fever

 - Cryotherapy/Liquid Nitrogen is used for the treatment of warts.
-There will be a $15 charge for the use of liquid nitrogen per semester.
 An appointment with a provider is required for initial evaluation.

-- IV Infusions $20 for administration fee and $5 for each IV bag appointment with a provider required.
+- IV Infusions Appointment with a provider required.

 - Pap Smears -